timmb/HarmonicMotion/to do.md

 X- Test save and load
 - Expression node
--- add support for vector literals to expression node
+-- add support for vector literals to expression node -- add support for variables
+-- allow some elements of vector literals to be variables/inputs -- enforce not adding scalars to vectors in grammar
 - OSCeleton OSC output
 - Refactor Factory to be part of Pipeline
 -- Pipeline should be able to take a position as part of node creation args